cloud4rpi/docs/docs/typical-scenarios.md

     'bind': rpi.cpu_temp
 }
 ```
-Open `sensors.py` sample file from the [examples](`https://github.com/cloud4rpi/cloud4rpi/tree/master/examples/raspberrypi`) folder
+Open the `sensors.py` sample file from the [examples](`https://github.com/cloud4rpi/cloud4rpi/tree/master/examples/raspberrypi`) folder

 - Make necessary changes in `sensors.py` if you have another sensor configuration.
 - Run `sensors` or restart `cloud4rpi` service.
 New variables
 named `RoomTemp` and `CPUTemp` should appear on such device
 page.
-- Open `Control Panels` page and add new control panel or open existing one.
+- Open the `Control Panels` page and add a new control panel or open an existing one.
-- Add new widget of type `Chart` and choose newly added `RoomTemp` variable.
+- Add a new `Chart` widget and choose the newly added `RoomTemp` variable.
-- Add new widget of type `Gauge` and choose newly added `CPUTemp` variable.
+- Add a new `Gauge` widget and choose the newly added `CPUTemp` variable.
-- Now you can monitor cpu and room temperature sing these widgets.
+- Now you can monitor CPU and room temperature using these widgets.

 ## Control LED from WEB